Inside Matters

 Related Articles

-More than 200 young people from across England and Wales came together at Wembley Stadium this week to celebrate the latest Premier League Inspires Challenge.
+More than 200 young people from across England and Wales came together at Wembley Stadium this week to celebrate the latest Premier League Inspires Challenge, held as part of the Premier League's Inside Matters campaign.

 The event allowed participants from 45 clubs to showcase their social action projects which have been designed and delivered to improve mental health in schools, communities and football clubs.